yhdenq/yhdenq.github.io/_pages/about.md

 Background
 ======
-I got my doctoral degree at School of Mathematics, Peking University.
-Now I am a postdoc fellow at Biostatistics Department, University of Michigan.
+I got my bachelor and doctoral degrees at School of Mathematical Sciences, Peking University.
+Now I am a postdoc research fellow at Department of Biostatistics, University of Michigan.

 Research interests
 ======